Oghma-Infinium/Vagabond/README.md

 - `Shadow Resolution`: 2048
 - `Ambient Occlusion`: Either use this or the ENB version.
 The ENB version is more intensive.
 Do not have both turned on.
 - `Remove Shadows`: I really don’t recommend turning this on, but if you must, then you can.
-    - Do make note that if you remove shadows you must also disable the [Shadow Boost](https://www.nexusmods.com/skyrimspecialedition/mods/73133) mod in the ENB Menu.

 ## Removing the Modlist
 Simply delete the folder.
 Congratulations, you have uninstalled Vagabond.